 - AWS GuardDuty: Continuously monitors for threats using machine learning & detecting unusual activity to prevent potential attacks.

-- Azure Security Center: Offers advanced threat detection with Security Score insights which is ideal for startups looking to proactively address vulnerabilities.
+- Azure Security Center: Offers advanced threat detection with Security Score insights which is ideal for startups looking to proactively address vulnerabilities

 - Encryption: